Richmond launches second attempt at West Broad Street rezoning after backlash to plans allowing 20-story buildings

 Zoning plans along the southern half of Broad Street would generally allow for a mix of buildings of up to four and five stories.

-Other parcels in the Carver neighborhood and along Leigh Street would be rezoned to allow more mid-sized buildings, some of which could rise up to 6 stories closer to Hermitage Road and Belvidere Street.
+Other parcels in the Carver neighborhood and along Leigh Street would be rezoned to allow more mid-size buildings, some of which could rise up to six stories closer to Hermitage Road and Belvidere Street.

 “It’s well known that this was a very highly debated paper when it came out last year,” Kevin Vonck, the city’s acting planning director, said of the proposed zoning changes.
 “One of the things we did was go out to the civic associations before we put pen to paper writing a new proposal.
 I think the proposal that’s on the table now ... addresses a lot of the concerns that were brought up during the process in 2020.”